-While far from perfect, ASCAP and BMI provide an efficient way for Owner to play music while ensuring we compensate the songwriters and copyright holders who create it.
+While far from perfect, ASCAP and BMI provide an efficient way for President to play music while ensuring we compensate the songwriters and copyright holders who create it.
 Their blanket licenses, made possible by the decrees, underpin the music licensing system.
 Terminating or sunsetting the decrees would lead to chaos for the entire marketplace, jeopardizing the licensing system as we know it.

-This disruption would make my business a place that is less appealing to my customers, impacting my bottom line.
-Threatened with high fees Without the decrees in place, the harassment from ASCAP and BMI will only get worse.
+This disruption would make it impossible to pay for the music played for our patrons' enjoyment.
+MMI would make threatening calls and would not listen.
+I stopped all live music.
+I will use only a paid online service.
+Everybody is losing now.
+BMI are mobsters with legal backing.
+Without the decrees in place, the harassment from ASCAP and BMI will only get worse.
+Yes, see comments above.
 In order to keep paying artists, it is vital that these decrees are not eliminated or sunset.